mocchicone/Covid-19-Outcomes-in-Washington-State/README.md

 #  **COVID-19 Outcomes in Washington State:**

-Analyzed Covid-19 data from Washington State to understand the relationship between income, poverty, political affiliation, and age with Covid-19 outcomes: cases, hospitalizations, deaths.
+Analyzed Covid-19 data from Washington State to understand the relationship between income, poverty, political affiliation, and age with three Covid-19 outcomes: cases, hospitalizations, deaths.

 Extracted data from the CDC, Census, and usa.com to assemble a dataset of over 50,000 cases.